 “What happened?”
 Taisho asked as he rushed over to Fujino and crouched down next to him.

 “He didn’t know we were here until we moved in, but he was fast.”
 Taguchi panted, pushing himself off the wall and sliding the Kunai in his hand back in his pouch.

 “What happened?”
 Iwata asked as she bound the now prisoner’s hands behind his back.
-It wouldn’t hold for very long if he was to wake up, but it was better than nothing.
+It wouldn’t hold long if he was to wake up, but it was better than nothing.

 “Fujino dropped in front of him as a distraction, and the guy immediately went for the kill.
 Drew a tanto from inside his clothes and almost took Fujino’s head off.
 By the time I’d even gotten close, he’d already knocked Fujino out.
 I barely got the needle in his neck as he turned around.”
 Taguchi said, shaking his head.
 “I thought Fujino was dead for sure.”